Back to How Lenders Assess Borrowers

 It does not consider personal circumstances and does not constitute credit or financial advice.

-The information provided is general educational information only.
-It does not constitute credit advice, financial advice, legal advice or a recommendation of any kind.
-It has been prepared without considering any individual's objectives, financial situation or needs, and must not be relied upon when making borrowing, investment or financial decisions.
-Lending policies and outcomes vary between lenders and individual circumstances.
+This content is general educational information only.
+It does not constitute credit advice, financial advice, legal advice, or a recommendation of any specific credit product or lender.
+Lending policies vary between lenders and change over time.
+Always seek advice from a licensed mortgage professional for your specific circumstances.

-Model Mortgages Pty Ltd operates under Australian Credit Licence 387460.
+Model Mortgages Pty Ltd | Australian Credit Licence 387460